AhmedRagabMogoda/Real-Time-Clock/README.md

 ### Description of the Real-Time Clock (RTC) Project

-This project is a simple real-time clock (RTC) implemented on an AVR microcontroller.
+This project is a Real-Time Clock (RTC) implemented on an AVR microcontroller.
 It features a user interface for setting the clock using a keypad and displays the current time on a seven-segment display.
 The project utilizes Timer2 for keeping track of seconds, and it supports hours, minutes, and seconds display.

 #### Project Components